THE PIANO AS A GATEWAY – OUR IMPACT

 STORIES OF IMPACT

 Royce Martin is a composer, recording artist and award-winning pianist.
-He received a piano from PFP in February of 2016 and soon began his first formal training with us.
+He received his first piano from PFP in February of 2016 and soon began his first formal training with us.
 He had previously taught himself to play on a small keyboard on his lap.
 His exceptional natural talent was quickly revealed, and in 2016, Royce won the St. Louis Teen Talent Award.
-He has performed at several high-profile events including a performance for the Mayor, and one at Powell Hall.
+With the mentorship and coaching of Co-Founder Pat Eastman and generous support of Pianos for People donors, Royce attended the prestigious Indiana University summer piano camp in July 2017, winning “Most Improved Player.”
+He went on to graduate from the Berklee College of Music in Boston – one of the world’s most prestigious musical institutions.

 Nicholas Murphy started to teach himself to play the piano watching YouTube videos at the St. Louis library when he came to the attention of someone who directed him to Pianos for People.
 Nicholas dropped into one of our Piano Slams two years ago, and immediately made an impression.
 The very next week, he started two lessons a week.
 PFP Board member, James Butler agreed to mentor him, and with his help Nicholas was able to participate in an international student exchange in Japan through the AFS – his first trip out of St. Louis.
 That trip gave him the confidence to pursue a summer music program at Carnegie Mellon University in 2018, and PFP helped him to secure the scholarship funds.